A bone marrow transplant does not involve major surgery; rather, it’s performed similarly to a blood transfusion.

 A bone marrow transplant might be necessary for patients who have received high doses of chemotherapy (and sometimes radiation), which can suppress the body’s ability to make blood.

-After the transplant, patients typically remain in the hospital for three to four weeks as the bone marrow recovers.
-Rarely, a complication will occur and a patient will stay in the hospital longer.
+Patients admitted to the hospital typically stay three to four weeks while the bone marrow recovers.
+Complications are rare, but when they do occur, a patient might stay in the hospital longer.
 We see bone marrow transplant patients in our clinic two to three times a week for the first 100 days following a transplant.

 We guide patients every step of the way through the procedure.
 Our staff of physicians, nurses, and other care providers knows how to address any issues that might arise before, during, and after your transplant.